thomasgouveia/rik/docs/proposals/scheduler/README.md

 * Handle various events from nodes

 **Glossary:**
+* Node: A server of the cluster
+* Node server: The master node which contain cluster essentials components
+* Node worker: A slave node wich receive instruction from master node
 * Worker: entity managing workloads and managed by the scheduler & controller
 * Workload: a unit of work needed to be deployed inside a worker
 * Cluster: the whole architecture containing every single component of this project.